jfischer/micropython-iot-hackathon/docs/firmware-and-testing.rst

 Congratulations, you have MicroPython running on your ESP8266!
 If you had problems, you might try looking at the troubleshooting hints provided in the MicroPython documentation [#]_.

+Next, let's write an :ref:`application <antevents-application>` for our board.

 .. [#] https://pypi.python.org/pypi/esptool/1.2.1